 Take Your Vitamins

-All women should start taking a prenatal vitamin with folic acid as soon as they begin trying to conceive.
-Dr. Stephen Greenhouse of SGF’s Fair Oaks and Haymarket, VA offices, says, “If taken prior to conception, folic acid can significantly decrease the incidence of a birth abnormality called a neural tube defect that affects the spinal cord.
+Take a prenatal vitamin with folic acid as soon as you think about trying to conceive.
+Dr. Levens notes that “If taken prior to conception, folic acid can significantly decrease the incidence of spinal birth abnormalities known as neural tube defects.
 Starting a prenatal vitamin regimen once you’re pregnant is too late, as the neural tube has already formed by the time a woman knows she is pregnant.”

 Why am I still not pregnant?

-It’s important to keep in mind that even at the peak of fertility, the chances of getting pregnant in any given month is only about 1 in 5, Dr. Levens says.
+It’s important to keep in mind that even at the peak of fertility, the chances of getting pregnant in any given month is only about 20%, Dr. Levens says.
 A woman in her early 30s has a 15 to 20 percent chance of pregnancy per month when she initially starts trying to conceive.
-After trying for 1 year, the chances of pregnancy declines to 1 to 2 percent per month.
-The chances of success decline quickly when trying on your own.
+After trying for 1 year, the chances of pregnancy declines to 1 to 2 percent per month.”
+It’s important to remember that the chances of success decline quickly when trying on your own.
 One in eight couples will experience infertility.
 The only way to truly know what is keeping you from starting a family (or adding to the one you already have) is a complete fertility evaluation.
-Four simple tests completed during your next menstrual cycle can help reveal if there are any underlying factors preventing conception.
+Four simple tests completed during your next menstrual cycle can help reveal the underlying factors preventing conception.

-Knowledge of your fertility health is power and can help you make decisions and get pregnant faster.
-Your initial consultation with an SGF physician is just a conversation.
-It’s the first step on your path to parenthood.
+Knowledge of your fertility health is power and can help you make decisions and achieve a pregnancy faster.
+Your initial consultation with an SGF physician is just a conversation and the first step on your path to parenthood.

 To learn more about getting pregnant faster or to schedule an appointment with one of our reproductive endocrinologists, please call 1-877-971-7755 or click here to complete this brief online form.